 “I entered the Doubles division this past spring and won first place,” he said.
 “Consequently, I was invited to compete in the National Truck Driving Championships, which is put on by the American Trucking Association.
 I’ve had a little intel over the years on this national championship thing from my good buddy, Brad Hinkes.
 Still, as you can imagine, the whole experience was a bit of an eye-opener for a little ol’ truck driver from Fairbanks.
 I ended up placing 18th out of 48 contestants in my division.
 I feel the competition is quite a bit stiffer at nationals.”

-Kids in the sandbox
+Champions in the sandbox

 As for the future, Welton said driving a truck gets